mharacewiat/glofox/README.md

 - If the solution was using a database, I would provide a docker-compose specs.
 - I'm not sure if this is possible in go, but I would appreciate if domain models were created with New* methods on unmarshalling.
 - I've not implemented any locking mechanisms, but I know about possibility of a race condition.
 Lock should be obtained on storages.
+- I'm not happy with app and service tests.
+These tests are dependent on each other and I don't know how to make go tests run in parallel.

 # Tests